MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

     main()
 ```

+Edit setup.py

+run it:
+ros2 run bme_ros2_tutorials_py py_publisher

 let's see it with echo and rqt

 ros2 topic echo /topic

 rqt_image

-Let's make it more OOP:
+Let's make it more OOP in a new file:
 ```python
 #!/usr/bin/env python3
 import rclpy